France in the American Revolutionary War: Financial aspects

 In all the French spent 1.3 billion livres to support the Americans directly in addition to the money it spent fighting Britain on land and sea outside the U.S.

 France's status as a great modern power was re-affirmed by the war, but it was detrimental to the country's finances.
 Even though France's European territories were not affected, victory in a war against Great Britain with battles like the decisive siege of Yorktown in 1781 had a large financial cost which severely degraded fragile finances and increased the national debt.
-France gained little except that it weakened its main strategic enemy and gained a new, fast-growing ally that could become a welcome trading partner.
-However, the trade never materialized, and in 1793 the United States proclaimed its neutrality in the war between Great Britain and the French Republic.
+France gained little except that it supposedly weakened its main strategic enemy and gained a new, fast-growing ally that could become a welcome trading partner.
+However, the trade never materialized, Britain's economy grew spectacularly as a result of the Industrial Revolution and in 1793 the United States proclaimed its neutrality in the war between Great Britain and the French Republic.

 Some historians argue that France primarily sought revenge against Great Britain for the loss of territory in North America and India from the previous conflict.
 But Jonathan R. Dull states that France intervened because of dispassionate calculation, not because of Anglophobia or a desire to avenge the loss of Canada.